mattermost/mattermost-operator/README.md

 make clean generate manifests
 ```

+> If the manifest generation is making changes to package paths this is [a known bug](https://github.com/kubernetes/gengo/issues/147) while running the previous command outside `GOPATH` or by having the `GOPATH` flag unset.
+Make sure you clone the repository in the appropriate folder (see below) and that your `GOPATH` environment variable is set.

 ### Building mattermost-operator
 To start contributing to mattermost-operator you need to clone this repo to your local workspace.